max-kay/bachelor_thesis/report/main.typ

 The `Mixed Pairs` section is optional and can only contain `true` or `false`.
 This boolean specifies if mixed pairs should be calculated.
 If this section is not specified, it defaults to `false`.

+= Conclusion

+A program to calculate the pair multiplicities was successfully developed.
+To this end, positions and vectors from a three-dimensional affine space, as well as transformations on them were implemented.
+Furthermore, algorithms to calculate Wyckoff positions and pair expansions were developed and implemented.
+These implementations were used to create a program to construct all possible pairs of positions in any bounded space group.
+Additionally, the pair multiplicities were explained using one-, two- and three-dimensional examples.

+The code for this project (including the code for this report and the slides for the talk) can be found in a GitHub repository #link("https://github.com/max-kay/bachelor_thesis")[github.com/max-kay/bachelor_thesis].
+The program can be used in two ways.
+Either it is used as a command line tool.
+Please follow the instructions in the `README.md` on GitHub to build the tool from source.
+Or in a simple website, hosted through GitHub Pages #link("https://max-kay.github.io/bachelor_thesis/")[max-kay.github.io/bachelor_thesis].

+#bibliography("ref.bib")

 = Appendix